Hilarioo/Hatchio/README.md

 #### TODO

+- Filters for Students and Jobs
+- Student Profile Page Sign Up
+- Ratings Page for Professors to Rate Students
 - Meet with roland on Monday to merge with user authentication, specifically for Ratings page
-- Filter Pages: for Both Job Listings and Student Profiles
-- First Time User ( Functions: Student Signs Up, Student fills out Profile Information)
-- Ratings Page: ( Functions: Only professor who is authenticated, will see a list of Student Profiles, and will be able to complete a Ratings form )

 #### steps